inducer/islpy/doc/reference.rst

 .. data:: DEFAULT_CONTEXT

-    ISL objects being unpickled or initialized from strings will be instatiated within this :class:`Context`.
+    ISL objects being unpickled or initialized from strings will be instantiated within this :class:`Context`.

     .. versionadded:: 2015.2